EdsonCHC/Photogall/README.md

 # Photogall
-Hola a todos, esto es PhotoGall un pagina web de almacenamiento de imagenes al estilo pexels, solamente es un proyecto escolar a base de html, css, php y muy poco javascript :)
+Hello everybody, this is PhotoGall a pexels style image storage website, it's just a school project based on html, css, php and very little javascript :)